-Toronto has been experiencing rain like it’s never have before.
-From the August 2018 downpour, to some of the torrential rainfall we’ve experienced this year alone, flooding on city streets, basements and our beloved island are starting to become all too common.
+Toronto has been experiencing rain like it’s never had before.
+From the August 2018 downpour to some of the torrential rainfall we’ve experienced this year alone, flooding on city streets, basements, and our beloved island is starting to become all too common.

-If you’re on the hunt for a new home in the city, considering the chances of flooding in your space is becoming increasing more important — especially as many weather specialists predict these torrential rainfalls aren’t going nowhere quick, thanks to climate change.
-Based on current trends, by 2050 the average temperature in Ontario will increase two degrees which will result in more frequent rainfall.
+If you’re on the hunt for a new home in the city, considering the chances of flooding in your space is becoming increasingly more important — especially as many weather specialists predict these torrential rainfalls aren’t going anywhere anytime soon, thanks to climate change.
+Based on current trends, by 2050, the average temperature in Ontario will increase by two degrees, which will result in more frequent rainfall.
 Weather specialists predict that we’ll start seeing as much as 166 millimetres of rain in a single day, which is comparable to the historical GTA storm, Hurricane Hazel from 1954.

 “It’s Just Water”

 While a little water may seem harmless, here’s the dirty truth.
-A lot of Toronto’s stormwater infrastructure is combined with sewers which later travels to water treatment plants.
+A lot of Toronto’s stormwater infrastructure is combined with sewers, which later travel to water treatment plants.
 During rainy weather, these flows of water are designed to lead into city lakes, rivers and streams.

-Just like we’ve seen the last couple months, once these bodies of water overflow they go onto sidewalks, flood roads and eventually, leak into people’s basements.
+Just like we’ve seen the last couple of months, once these bodies of water overflow, they go onto sidewalks, flood roads and eventually, leak into people’s basements.
 This water is far from clean and destroys absolutely everything in its path.

-Outdated infrastructure is a big problem, and something the city is looking to improve thanks to their 10-year capital plan that looks to allocate $3.1 billion for stormwater management.
+Outdated infrastructure is a big problem, and something the city is looking to improve, thanks to its 10-year capital plan that looks to allocate $3.1 billion for stormwater management.
 But in the meantime, there are a number of things you can do to protect yourself, including avoiding high-risk flood areas in the city, especially if you’re looking to buy a new home.

 High-Risk Toronto Neighbourhoods For Flooding